Elderly woman drives SUV into Massachusetts mall - NewsBreak

 Elderly woman drives SUV into Massachusetts mall

 BRAINTREE, Mass.
-(WDTN) — Police guided an elderly woman out of a mall in Massachusetts after she entered it driving her SUV.
+(WDTN) — Police guided an elderly woman out of a mall in Massachusetts after she entered it driving her SUV.26 farm animals removed from Jefferson Twp. home

 Video shows the SUV reversing through the second floor of the mall as police guided her to an exit.

-According to police, the woman drove over a pedestrian bridge from a parking garage when the sensor doors opened, and the woman continued to drive into the mall and drove half a football field down the corridor.Wichita woman convicted in decapitation loses appeal
+According to Police, the woman drove over a pedestrian bridge from a parking garage when the sensor doors opened and the woman continued to drive into the mall and drove half a football field down the corridor.Teen creates Octo-swing for Eagle Scout project

 No one was reportedly injured in the incident.
 No charges have been filed against the woman.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.